aws-samples/jenkins-cloudformation-deployment-example/README.md

 ![Image: img/jenkins-05.png](img/jenkins-05.png)
 *Figure 8.
 Create a Pipeline*

-## Examine and modify code repository files
+## Configure Jenkins Agent

 - Setup a Kubernetes YAML template.
-In this example, we will be using the `k8sPodTemplate.yaml` file stored in the `k8s/` folder.
+In this example, we will be using the [k8sPodTemplate.yaml](/k8s/k8sPodTemplate.yaml) file stored in the `k8s/` folder.
 - The custom Jenkins Agent image we built earlier uses the Jenkins inbound-agent as the base image with the AWS CLI installed.
 Specify the container image in the file that will source the image with the associated AWS account and region.
 - You can keep everything else as default, but depending on you specifications you can choose to modify the amount of resources that must be allocated.